Chocominticecream/cool-and-new-fullstack-site/README.md

  1.) open up two terminals

- 2.) on one of the terminals do "conda activate base"
+ 2.) on one of the terminals activate your environment, or do "conda activate base" to use base environment

  3.) on the same terminal do "python manage.py runserver 0.0.0.0:8000"